Seal Harbour: History

 Seals and sea lions have been part of Sea World for many years.
 Dedicated seal and sea lion shows have been running in the park since December 1996.
 These include Quest for the Golden Seal, Seals Aboard and Fish Detectives.

 The Seals at Play exhibit was located in the centre of the park near the Carousel.
 The exhibit featured two separate enclosures under a circular shade.
 In 2005, a seal exhibit named Seal Rocks was proposed for the area where Ray Reef now stands.
 It was intended to replace the Seals at Play exhibit; however, the proposal never progressed and the exhibit was cancelled.
 On 9 July 2007, the Seals at Play exhibit was closed to make way for an expansion of Sesame Street Beach.
 The seal population formerly on display in the exhibit was relocated to areas in the park's back of house.

 On 22 August 2012, Sea World officially announced that they would be adding Seal Harbour.
 The exhibit would house up to 20 seals and sea lions and would open by December 2012.
 At the time of the announcement, construction was well underway.
 In early January 2013, the area soft opened to the public before an official opening on 25 January 2013.

 Exhibit

 The Seal Harbour exhibit features a 3600000 l pool that is divided into three areas.
 The exhibit has a sandy bottom as well as a white sand beach.
-Guests are able to watch the seals and sea lions from a variety of locations around the pool and above the pool on clear boardwalks.
+Guests can watch the seals and sea lions from a variety of locations around the pool and above the pool on clear boardwalks.
 Guests also have the opportunity to hand-feed fish to the inhabitants.

-Seal Harbour has the capacity to feature up to 20 inhabitants, including Australian sea lions, California sea lions, New Zealand fur seals and subantarctic fur seals.
+Seal Harbour can feature up to 20 inhabitants, including Australian sea lions, California sea lions, New Zealand fur seals and subantarctic fur seals.
 As of January 2012, a collection of nine animals inhabit the exhibit, including California sea lions as well as New Zealand and subantarctic fur seals.